jrestrepot/Computer-vision-for-fire-detection/README.md

 # Computer Vision for fire detection using Convolutional Neural Networks

-In this folder, you can find an in-depth explanation on the resources needed, as well as an explanation for each section of the code.
+In this README, you can find an in-depth explanation on the resources needed, as well as an explanation for each section of the code.
 Each section is well commented in order to create a nice environment for the reader to understand everything correctly.

 # Code Sections